wacncontent/CustomizeTool/removeCommentOutput/articles/solution-dev-test-environments-preview-portal.md

 In the Pre-Production parameters file above, the **sku** and **requestedServiceObjectiveName** parameters were *added*, whereas they weren't added in the Development and Test parameters files.
 This is because there are default values specified for these parameters in the template, and in the Development and Test environments, the default values are used, but in the Pre-Production environment non-default values for these parameters are used.

 The reason non-default values are used for these parameters in the Pre-Production environment is to test values for these parameters that you might prefer for your Production environment.
-These parameters all relate to the Azure [Web App hosting plans](/home/features/app-service/#price), or **sku** and Azure [SQL Database](/home/features/sql-database/#price), or **requestedServiceObjectiveName** that are used by the application.
+These parameters all relate to the Azure [web site hosting plans](/home/features/web-site/#price), or **sku** and Azure [SQL Database](/home/features/sql-database/#price), or **requestedServiceObjectiveName** that are used by the application.
 Different skus and service objective names have different costs and features and support different service level metrics.

 The table below lists the default values for these parameters specified in the template and the values that are used instead of the default values in the Pre-Production parameters file.